mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 	Name() string
 }
 ```

-##### Limitations
-- reliance on HTTP: on the other hand, this is useful for applications like Moat or OONI that currently use and require HTTP for API calls
+This library also has a reliance on HTTP.
+While this is useful for applications like Moat or OONI that currently use and require HTTP for API calls, it requires applications to use HTTP as the carrier protocol.
+This also limits applications to bidirectional channels only.
-- supports bidirectional only